FlaxEngine/FlaxDocs/manual/graphics/tutorials/custom-actors-scenes-drawing.md

 # HOWTO: Draw custom set of actors or scenes

 By default Flax draws all loaded scenes into the game viewport.
-There are several ways to incldue or exclude specific objects from being visible such as:
+There are several ways to include or exclude specific objects from being visible such as:
 * Actor enable state (`IsActiveInHierarchy`) - only active actors are visible.
 * Actor layer mask - only actors matching camera's (`RenderLayersMask`) or view's layers mask are visible.
 * Custom actor or scenes set on Scene Render Task (`MainRenderTask.Instance.ActorsSource`).